mohamedhosam4/ODC-Digit_Recognizer/README.md

 ## 🌟 Acknowledgments

+This project was developed as part of the **AI and Data Science Scholarship** from **Orange Digital Center** in collaboration with **Amit Learning**.
-This project was built during the **ODC AI Training Track**.
-Special thanks to the instructors and peers for their support and feedback.
+Special thanks to the mentors and team for their guidance and support.